-I would like to thank our funding sources, without which, much of this research would be impossible.
+I would like to thank our funding sources, without which, most of this research would be impossible.

 We are also working on an exciting project funded by the DOE, in collaboration with researchers at UC Berkeley and the JGI, as well as a JGI mini-CSP for metagenomic analyses of soils from a previous paper on soil bacterial community response to pyrogenic organic matter inputs.

 In addition, our lab has been funded by the UW-Madison Microbiome Initiative, through which we are constructing the “Microbiotron“, and the UW-Madison Data Science Initiative, where we are working with Dr. Amy Willis at University of Washington, and Dr. Karl Broman here at UW-Madison to improve representation of uncertainty in microbial community sequencing data.
 We are also collaborating with three researchers at the University of Wisconsin-Platteville through a CERANR grant to assess the effects of prescribed fire on soil properties and vegetation in restored prairies.

 In particular, I would like to thank NSERC/CRSNG for supporting my development as a young scientist.
 I was first engaged with field work, experimental design, data analysis, and paper writing as an undergraduate through three USRA grants, where I studied topics as diverse as zooplankton ecology, plant ecology, and environmental impact and life cycle assessment.
 Following that, I was grateful to receive two years of funding during my M.S. degree under a PGS-M, and two years of funding during my Ph.D. under a PGS-D, while I studied at Cornell.
 I am eager to give back to my country through my work as a scientist throughout my career, even though I am based in the US right now.